Skip to content

 }

-Use it in the post page:
+Use it in the post page with the client:load directive:

 tsx